Terms-we-Serve-with

 Co-constitution

-Experiences of algorithmic harms are shaped by contractual agreements.
-We challenge coercive terms-of-service through multi-stakeholder engagement.
-Marginalized communities and various stakeholders take part in drafting TwSw agreements and are rewarded for their participation.
+Co-constitution is an opportunity to challenge one-sided and coercive modes of participation in AI development.
+Instead, we question what does meaningful participation means and how could technology companies co-design with the communities they are serving.
+Marginalized communities and various stakeholders could take part in drafting user agreements and be rewarded for their participation.
 We believe they can help technology companies anticipate algorithmic harm and design adequate response mechanisms that empower solidarity.

 We encourage practitioners to ask - Who are the stakeholders engaged in the lifecycle of design, development, and deployment of AI?
 How are they contributing?
 How are they rewarded for their contribution?
 Are there other stakeholders who are currently not represented, but could be considered unintended users of the algorithmic system and be impacted by it directly or through any downstream decisions made by other human or algorithmic actors?